-The Montana Highway Patrol is comprised of 243 troopers who issue more than 185,000 tickets per year.
-The MHP responds to over 160,000 calls for service each year, with the combined force driving more than 5.5 million miles.
-When not on patrol, troopers give presentations addressing important highway safety topics such as seat belts, the dangers of driving while intoxicated, and child car safety.
+The Montana Highway Patrol is comprised of 225 troopers who issue more than 80,000 tickets per year.
+The MHP responds to over 160,000 calls for service each year, with troopers driving more than 6.5 million miles annually.
+When not on patrol, troopers lead public safety campaigns to promote highway safety, addressing topics that include the dangers of driving while intoxicated and child car safety.

 Law Enforcement Jobs in Montana: Sheriff’s Departments

-Yellowstone County: The Yellowstone County Sheriff’s Department is in charge of local law enforcement activities as well as maintaining the Yellowstone County Detention Facility, built in 1987.
-The facility has a capacity for 274 inmates, and incorporates a supervision method based on the latest theories known as, “direct supervision.”
-Corrections officer candidates are preferred to have experience in a related field or previous experience which developed related skills.
+The Yellowstone County Sheriff’s Department is in charge of local law enforcement activities and maintaining the Yellowstone County Detention Facility, which has a capacity for 274 inmates.
+Corrections officer candidates with experience in a related field or previous experience which developed related skills will be given preference.
 Deputy candidates must pass a written test administered by the Montana Law Enforcement Testing Consortium (MTLETC).

 Police Jobs in Montana: Municipal Departments

 Within the major cities, law enforcement work falls to the city police departments who protect and serve the citizens within their municipal jurisdictions.
 In Billings, Montana’s largest city, police officers are responsible for providing police services to the city’s nearly 110,000 residents and patrolling its 44 square miles, while in Helena, police officers are responsible for patrolling just 16 square miles and providing law enforcement services to just 31,000 residents.